Best LLM for Customer Support (2026)

 Best for: High-volume deployments where cost is the primary constraint

-Gemini 2.0 Flash is the cheapest capable model for customer support at $0.10 per million input tokens.
-It is 8× cheaper than Claude Haiku 4.5 on input and significantly faster in raw throughput.
+Gemini 2.5 Flash-Lite is the cheapest capable model for customer support at $0.10 per million input tokens.
+It is 10× cheaper than Claude Haiku 4.5 on input and significantly faster in raw throughput.

 The trade-off is instruction following.
-Gemini Flash requires more careful system prompt engineering to maintain consistent tone and stay within defined boundaries.
+Flash-Lite requires more careful system prompt engineering to maintain consistent tone and stay within defined boundaries.
 Teams that are willing to invest in prompt work upfront, and who are running at very high volume, will find it significantly reduces operating costs.

-3. GPT-4o mini — Best for OpenAI ecosystem users
+3. GPT-5.6 Luna — Best for OpenAI ecosystem users

 Provider: OpenAI